sindhuja676/CodeAlpha_CreditScoring/README.md

-Perfect!
-Here’s the **fully updated README.md** with ROC-AUC included in the sample output, ready to paste into your GitHub repo:

----

-# 💳 Credit Scoring Model
+💳 Credit Scoring Model

-## 🚀 Project Overview
+🚀 Project Overview

 This project predicts an individual's **creditworthiness** using financial data.
 It is part of the **CodeAlpha Machine Learning Internship** and demonstrates practical skills in **data preprocessing, model training, and evaluation** using Python and Scikit-learn.

 The model helps lenders **assess risk** by classifying applicants as likely to default or not.

----

-## 📊 Dataset
+📊 Dataset

 * **Training Data:** `data/simulated.csv`